 Rich and poor

-As a more structured society developed, it was also a matter of being rich and poor.
-As the population increased, and people started monopolising the use of the land, life became increasingly difficult for those who owned nothing.
+When a more structured society developed, it was also a matter of being rich and poor.
+As the population increased and people started monopolising the use of the land, life became increasingly difficult for those who owned nothing.

 Harvesting the vast ocean outside Norway’s intricate and long coastline was always free for all.